 Beta-hydroxybutyrate Blood Tests - Ketone blood tests screen beta-hydroxybutyrate levels in the blood and can be completed under the care of a healthcare professional or at home using ketone test kits.
-This process does contain some minor discomfort but provides highly accurate results.
+This process of measuring ketones does contain some minor discomfort but provides highly accurate results.
 There are also some BHB breath testers entering the market, but these may be a little pricey.

 Why Should I Test My Ketone Levels?